Express Business Capital Review

 Summary of Express Business Capital

-- Express Business Capital should be understood primarily as an SME working-capital and business cash-advance provider, not as a generic personal-loan brand.
+• Express Business Capital is presented on its current public pages as an SME working-capital and business cash-advance provider, not as a generic personal-loan brand.

-- There is an important risk nuance: the public pages say the advance is not secured on business assets, but EBC also says shareholders’ personal surety is required, which should be checked carefully before signing.
+• A material risk point appears on the public pages: the advance is described as not secured on business assets, while EBC also says shareholders’ personal surety is required.

 Table of contents